A Good Luck Baby, the World’s Biggest Pupusa, and DC’s Favorite Tree: Our Most Heartwarming Stories of 2024 - Washingtonian

 Miss Maryland USA Bailey Anne on Her Ceiling-Shattering Win

-Bailey Anne’s 2024 Miss Maryland USA win made her the first trans Asian-American military wife over 28 to take the crown.
+Bailey Anne’s 2024 Miss Maryland USA win made her the first trans woman, first Asian American, first military wife, and first competitor over 28 to take the crown.
 The Montgomery County resident, 32, shared everything that brought her to that moment: her immigration story from Cambodia, thoughts on representing the trans community, and her love for her mother.

 Meet Cat Janice, the DC Musician Who Became a Viral Pop Sensation—From Hospice